‘A Ghost Story’ Review: David Lowery’s Astounding Supernatural Rumination on Time & Mortality [Sundance]

 A Ghost Story is somber, but it contains nuggets of dry humor, some brought on by the initial presence of the ghost, other bits come from his silent interaction from a distance with a ghost that inhabits the house next door.
 It might sound odd, but in a way, A Ghost Story is like a provocative, existential version of Beetlejuice that feels like it was directed by Apichatpong Weerasethakul (Uncle Boonme Who Can Recall His Past Lives, Cemetery of Splendor).

-David Lowery’s latest film is a challenging wonder, one that could easily be the kind of movie that people seek out because of high praise, but find themselves perplexed and disappointing by its proceedings.
+David Lowery’s latest film is a challenging wonder, one that could easily be the kind of movie that people seek out because of high praise, but find themselves perplexed and disappointed by its proceedings.
 A Ghost Story certainly isn’t for everybody, but it is audaciously about everybody.
 It takes a bold, intimate look at the daunting prospect of death and the inevitable fact that after a certain amount of time passes, there won’t be any evidence that we existed at all.
 It may not inspire you, but it’s an undeniably breathtaking piece of independent cinema that will make you feel something, and isn’t that what we’re all here for?

 /Film Rating: 9 out of 10Cool Posts From Around the Web: